yassineraddaoui/OPENAPI_SpringBOOT/README.md

-Doccument REST apis using OPEN API (Swagger) in Spring boot.
-Data Validation using spring-boot-starter-validation in memory DB and Data JPA
+Doccument REST apis using OPEN API (Swagger) in Spring boot.\n Data Validation using spring-boot-starter-validation\n in memory DB and Data JPA